DevTaehong/DevTaehong/README.md

 # GitHub for Taehong Min.

 My name is Taehong.
 Welcome to my GitHub page.
-Today is Tuesday, July 19 in Utah.
+Today is Tuesday, July 19 in Nova Scotia.

 I am a recent IT Programming graudate at Nova Scotia Community College, born and raised in South Korea, now based in Canada.